raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 ### Props

 Prop drilling - passing props from parent component to the child component.
 Good so that we can define the data in one place.

+### Emitting custom events

+Fire an event within the child component and then the parent listen to the child component